 How did I arrive in Vinisce

-I was impressed by the beauty and atmosphere of Vinisce.
-I can say this place is small intimate beatuy of Croatia tourism.
-Its beauty lies in the the preserved atmosphere of Dalmatia.
-Unlike other crowded Croatian destinations, Vinisce is not yet so popular, but that's actually one of its main aces.
+I was impressed by the beauty of Vinisce.
+Its charm lies in the preserved atmosphere of Dalmatia.
+Unlike other crowded Croatian destinations, this place is not yet so popular, but that's actually one of its main aces.
 You can feel the soothes of the Mediterranean Dalmatian tradition.

-If you go for an evening walk in Vinisce, you will notice the fishermen preparing their fishing nets.
+If you go for an evening walk in the place, you will notice the fishermen preparing their fishing nets.
 You will hear Dalmatian music from coffee bars and restaurants.
-The beauty of peninsula will make you feel enjoyment.
+The charm of peninsula will make you feel enjoyment.